 The Company provides a two-year standard warranty for its products.
 The Company records a provision for the estimated cost to repair or replace products under warranty at the time of sale.
 Factors that affect the Company's warranty reserve include the number of units sold, historical and anticipated rates of warranty repairs and the cost per repair.
 The Company periodically assesses the adequacy of its recorded warranty liabilities and adjusts the amounts as necessary.

-As of December 31, 2012 and 2013 and March 31, 2014 (unaudited), the provision for warranty amounted to \$131, \$170 and \$206, respectively, and was presented under other liabilities.
+As of December 31, 2012 and 2013, the provision for warranty amounted to \$131 and \$170, respectively, and was presented under other liabilities.